damnops/interview/terraform/aws/README.md

 ```
 # before create
-IP is only allowd from tw, you can add your IP at tfvars
+The defualt IP range is only allowd from tw, you can change your IP at tfvars

 # create vm
 terraform init